erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Data Mapper isContent best solution for all problems" ✓ **CORRECT**: Data Mapper has specific use cases and trade-offInformationhoose algorithms based on requirements
+❌ **WRONG**: "Data Mapper isContent beInformationolution for all problems" ✓ **CORRECT**: Data Mapper has specific employ cases and trade-offInformationhoose algorithms based on requirements

 ❌ **WRONG**: "DaDatasetapper is too complex to understand" ✓ **CORRECT**: Data Mapper can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework